 14. Aglaonema Cutlass

 Chinese Evergreen Cutlass has been used as an interior design plant since the early 1970s for its tolerance to low light conditions.

-The plant has long flesh and green stems with glossy dark green and sliver green-colored leaves.
+The plant has long, fleshy green stems with glossy dark green and sliver-colored leaves.

 15. Aglaonema Maria

 Maria, a perennial plant, is the happiest when placed under bright yet filtered sunlight.

 While low light and humidity doesn’t bother your plant, the color fades away by harsh sunlight, leaving the leaves yellowing and further scorching.

 Apart from this, the plant is straightforward to take care of because of its slow-growing nature.

 10 Additional Varieties of Aglaonema